SemVink: Advancing VLMs' Semantic Understanding of Optical Illusions via Visual Global Thinking: Limitations

 \section{Limitations}

-While our method demonstrates significant improvements, key limitations remain: HC-Bench’s synthetic images may not fully capture real-world hidden content complexity, such as natural lighting or occlusion.
+While our method demonstrates significant improvements, key limitations still remain: HC-Bench’s synthetic images may not fully capture real-world hidden content complexity, such as natural lighting or occlusion.
 The efficacy of programmatic scaling is resolution-dependent, potentially failing for ultra-fine patterns or requiring dynamic multi-scale sampling.
-Static downsampling neglects human-like dynamic adjustments (e.g., iterative zoom-contrast combinations), and rare scripts/categories may require specialized scaling thresholds.
+Static downsampling neglects human-like dynamic adjustments (e.g., iterative zoom-contrast combinations), and rare scripts or categories may require specialized scaling thresholds.
 Computational costs for high-resolution preprocessing and energy trade-offs in scaling also warrant optimization.
-Finally, manual evaluation introduces subjectivity in object categorization, highlighting the need for automated metrics.
+Finally, manual evaluation introduces subjectivity in object categorization, highlighting the need for automated metrics and adaptive multi-scale methods.